-…not only a virtuoso, but also an extraordinary musician who has a fine feeling of the instrument’s nature and can draw the most intimate nuances out of it.
-The grand piano turned into a real orchestra that evening. (newspaper «Kultura»)
+…not only a virtuoso performer, but also an outstanding musician who truly feels the instrument and can draw the most delicate of subtleties out of it… The piano turned into a real orchestra that evening.
+(Culture newspaper)

 He never resorts to stereotypes.
 That is why he can be an outstanding pianist.
 (Noda Minoru, Japan)

 There can be no doubt that Vyacheslav Gryaznov is one of the great wonders of modern pianism.
 (Musical Life magazine)

 Vyacheslav Gryaznov is one of the most accomplished and sought-after musicians among the new generation of Russian pianists.
 He is an artist of Moscow Philharmonic Society and a member of its key Stars of the 21st Century project.
 He has also cooperated with such major companies as the NHK Japanese Broadcasting Corporation (a project comprising some 30 recitals, CD, and video recordings), the Melodiya record label, and Radio Orpheus.
 The pianist’s own enterprises include the educational and charitable project “To Rachmaninov and His Beloved Ivanovka” and the Piano-Duo Festival in Yekaterinburg.